 - Email a copy of your presentation flyer to graduate program coordinator email@example.com and post it, at least one week before your presentation, on the board next to Science 128 and a few other locations on various wings of Science building

-- Complete the upper part of “Report of Completion form” and take it with you to your presentation, and give it to your MS thesis advisor
+- Complete the upper part of “Report of Completion form,” take it with you to your presentation, and give it to your MS thesis advisor

 - Once you have successfully completed your presentation and you have your final copy of your report you need to:

-- If you are doing 895, you need to email a copy of the report to School of Engineering by sending it to Graduate Coordinator firstname.lastname@example.org together with a signed copy of your report’s abstract.
-The abstract must be signed by chair of your committee.
+- If you are doing 895, email a copy of the report to School of Engineering by sending it to the Graduate Coordinator: firstname.lastname@example.org together with a signed copy of your report’s abstract.
+The abstract must be signed by your committee's chair.

-- If you are doing 898, graduate office must check your thesis format first and then you submit it to library with additional paperwork required.
+- If you are doing 898, the graduate office must first check your thesis format and then you must submit it to the library with any additional paperwork required.